NeighborTechs

 6. Overheating

-Dust buildup inside your computer restricts airflow, causing the CPU to throttle itself.
+Dust buildup inside your computer restricts airflow, causing the CPU to throttle itself to prevent damage.
+This is especially common in laptops that sit on soft surfaces (beds, couches) and desktops that haven't been opened in years.
 A professional cleaning and thermal paste replacement can restore full performance.

 7. Outdated Drivers or OS

 Make sure Windows Update is current and your drivers (especially GPU and chipset) are up to date.
-Outdated drivers cause more problems than most people realize.
+Outdated drivers cause more problems than most people realize — from random blue screens to poor WiFi performance to sluggish graphics.
+Windows Update handles most drivers, but GPU drivers should be downloaded directly from NVIDIA, AMD, or Intel.

 When to Call a Professional

 If you've tried these steps and your computer is still slow, it may be a deeper hardware issue — a failing hard drive, bad memory stick, or motherboard problem.
 NeighborTechs offers same-day diagnostics and repair.
-Call (804) 408-8090 for help.
+We'll tell you honestly whether it's worth fixing or if it's time for a new machine.
+Call (804) 898-5939 for help.

 Need Help With This?